 6. Eat, Drink, and Shop at the Night Market

 The Luang Prabang Night Market is located in the centre of town along Sisavongvong Road, which will be closed to cars when the market is running.
 You will find a wide range of goods from fresh fruit smoothies and street food dishes, to handmade local crafts, as well as the typical imported souvenirs from Vietnam and China.
 If you want to support the local communities, I suggest picking up a handwoven scarf or other locally made textiles as a souvenir of Laos.
 Please avoid buying any animal products like the snakes and scorpions in whiskey bottles, or other rare animal parts, as this just encourages the animal trade.

-The Luang Prabang Night Market opens daily from 5.00pm and runs through until 10.00pm, while some stores continue as late as 11.00pm.
+The Luang Prabang Night Market opens daily from 5pm and runs through until about 11pm.
 Entry to the night market is free.
 This all makes it one of the easiest things to do in Luang Prabang for free!

-It wouldn’t be Laos if you didn’t take a chance to step back from your chilled-out life and really slow down.
-One of my favourite things to do in Luang Prabang after a big day of exploring is to hang out at Utopia Bar for a sunset beer.
+It just wouldn’t be Laos without really slow it down.
+One of my favourite things to do in Luang Prabang after day of exploring is to hang out at Utopia Bar for a sunset beer.